strohs/memeify/README.md

 Memeify
 ================================================================================================================
-Memeify is a AWS lambda function (written in Kotlin) that allows you to create memes by adding text to an image (jpeg or png).
-It's completely serverless and uses API gateway (to proxy incoming requests to the lambda) and S3 to store the final *"memeified"* images.
+Memeify is a simple AWS lambda function (written in Kotlin) that allows you to create meme images by automating the process of adding text to an image (jpeg or png).
+It's an example project designed to showcase using AWS Lambda with API Gateway and S3.

+The mile-high view is as follows:
+1. You submit an image along with text, via HTTP POST, to an API Gateway endpoint.
+2. The memeify lambda function "bakes" the text into the image using the java 2d graphics API.
+3. The resultant image is saved into an S3 bucket.

 ![grumpy-cat](https://github.com/strohs/memeify/blob/master/memeified-grumpy-cat.jpg)

-## Building
+## Prerequisites
+- Java 1.8 (OpenJDK 1.8 was used in this project)
+- Apache Maven (I used maven 3.5, versions >= 3 might work)
+- An AWS account along with experience with S3, CloudFormation.
+  Specifically, you will need to be familiar with creating/accessing S3 bucket(s) and be able to deploy CloudFormation templates.
+- API Gateway knowledge is nice to have, but not a strict requirement.
+You should be able to access the API Gateway management console to verify that the memeify endpoint was created

+### Building the memeify-lambda .jar file
-This is a maven project consisting of two modules: `lambdas` and `frontend`. `Lambdas` contains the lambda code while `frontend` contains a sample web page that I used for playing around with vue.js and AWS.
+Memeify is a maven project consisting of two sub-modules: `lambdas` and `frontend`. `Lambdas` contains the lambda hooks and image processing code, while `frontend` contains a sample web page that can be used to submit an image and text to memeift via an HTTP form.
-(see the frontend section at the end of this readme for more information)

-* to build the memeify lambda jar file, cd into the project root directory and run
+1. to build the memeify lambda jar file, cd into the project root directory and run
-    * `mvn clean package -pl lambdas`
+    - `mvn clean package -pl memeify-lambda`
-        * the jar artifact will be built in `lambdas/target/memeify-lambdas-0.1.jar`
+    - the jar artifact will be built in `memeify-lambda/target/memeify-lambda-0.1.jar`

-#### Deploying to AWS
+### Deploying to AWS
 A cloudformation [template](aws/template.yaml) has been provided for creating the Memeify stack.
 It will create the following resources:
-* the memeify lambda function,
+* the memeify lambda function
 * an API Gateway POST method
-* a S3 bucket for storing the memeified images
+* a S3 bucket for storing the final memeified images
-    * Note that **this S3 bucket will have public read access**
+    * Note that **this S3 bucket will be given public read access**

 Deploy Steps:
-1. build the lambda .jar file (as described above)
+1. build the `memeify-lambda-0.1.jar` file (as described above)
-2. copy the lambda jar to an S3 bucket
+2. create a temporary S3 bucket (or use an existing one) and copy the `memeify-lambda-0.1.jar` to it.
+3. use CloudFormation to create the memeify stack by uploading the provided [template](aws/template.yaml) to CloudFormation:
+    - you will need to provide three parameters in the CloudFormation console:
+        - the stack name, for example: "MyMemeifyStack"
-3. run the template in cloudformation and point it to the S3 bucket containing the lambda code
+        - the name of the S3 bucket (created in step 2) containing containing the `memeify-lambda-0.1.jar`
+        - the actual name of the memeify .jar file.
+This will default to `memeify-lambda-0.1.jar` so you only need to change this if you renamed of the .jar file
+    - once the above parameters are provided the stack will be ready for creation, and you can accept the rest of the cloudformation defaults.
+    - If all went well, the stack will have created the following resources:
+        - An API Gateway endpoint `/memeify`, that accepts POST requests
+        - a public S3 bucket to hold the final memefied images, i.e.: "mymemifystack-imageoutputbucket-ab5334bnf"
+        - the memeify lambda function: i.e.: "MyMemeifyStack-MemeifyLambda-34GZG44"
+    - The outputs section (within the CloudFormation management console) will contain the ApiUrl that can be used to submit images to memeify, for example: https://dfXDFA34asdf.execute-api.us-east-1.amazonaws.com/Stage/memeify

-## Running
+### Running
+Once the stack is deployed, I've provided two ways to send images to memeify:

+#### Option 1 - use the provided curl script
-Once the stack is up, you can use the [provided curl script](aws/post-image.sh) to send data to memeify.
+you can use the [provided curl script](aws/post-image.sh) to send data to memeify.
 The script will send an image file plus two text strings to memeify as multipart/form-data.
 You must configure the script with the API Gateway URL of your memeify endpoint.
-You can find this URL in the outputs of the memeify stack or in the API Gateway console (look for an API named "memeify).
+You can find this URL in the outputs section of the memeify stack (within the CloudFormation console).
 If successful, memeify will return a json response containing a link to the image in s3:

 ```json
 { "imageUrl" : "https://s3.amazonaws.com/memeify-imageoutputbucket-AABBCC/VHERDZTFLS-grumpy-cat.jpg"}
 ```

+You should then be able to put this URL into a web-browser and view the image

+#### Option 2 - use the provided HTTP Page
+There is a sample [HTTP page](frontend/index.html) that can be used to submit your image and text via an HTML form.
+The page uses the javascript fetch API to submit data to the memeify API endpoint (as multipart form-data) and then displays the final, "memeified", image within the page.
+Before using the page, you must edit its javascript code with your memeify API URL.
+This url is shown in the outputs section of the memeify stack.
+Simply open the index.html page and search for the text: "TODO"

 ## Memeify Architecture Flow